fdocr/kemal-ride/README.md

 ## Installation

-You'll need Crystal and Yarn installed locally and available Redis & Postgres services to start (you can always disable features you don't want/need).
+You'll need Crystal and Yarn installed locally, also Redis & Postgres services to start.
+You can always disable features you don't want/need.

 1. Initialize a new crystal app